Top of the Morning, Sept. 23, 2019

 After the game is over, they send in a report that generally runs in Friday’s News-Gazette.

-“It’s fun not only for the Junior Reporter, but the parents/siblings/friends also have a great time,” says News-Gazette Media Promotions Director Alli Adams, who helps coordinate the program at News-Gazette Media.
+“It’s fun not only for the Junior Reporter, but the parents/siblings/friends also have a great time,” says News-Gazette Media Promotions Director Alli Adams, who helps coordinate the program.
 “Not only do they get to see an Illini game, they get to see what goes on behind the scenes on game day for our reporters and broadcast crew.”

 The Junior Reporter for the Nebraska game was Atwood-Hammond Grade School sixth-grader Lucas Butcher.